 There are a ton of resources on lower thirds.
-Here's a sampling of some free templates and tutorials that help leverage or create them in After Effects, Photoshop, and Premiere -- and some to automate their production.
+Here’s a sampling of some free — and less free — templates, downloads, and tutorials that help leverage or create them in After Effects, Photoshop, and Premiere — and some to automate their production.

 In Design Your Own Broadcast Lower Thirds at AEtuts+, Stefan Surmabojov uses simple built-in tools like masks, gradients, shadows and bevels in After Effects to create a broadcast quality lower third design.

-Previous to this script, Dale Bradshaw developed a script (CSV to Text Layers) posted at his blog Creative Workflow Hacks in How to use a spreadsheet to generate Lower Thirds, Slates, Titles, etc. in After Effects.
+Previous to the CompsfromSpreadsheet script, Dale Bradshaw developed a script (CSV to Text Layers) posted at his blog Creative Workflow Hacks in How to use a spreadsheet to generate Lower Thirds, Slates, Titles, etc. in After Effects.
 It was later updated for CS5.

 Also, Harry Frank and others developed expressions for similar tasks; see Expressions and External Documents and Expressions and External Documents – Revised for CS4.
 These posts generated a good amount of use and follow-ups in their comments; also Lloyd Alvarez commented on a review by Ryan Ragle:

 “While expressions are great because they are constantly dynamic, one of the downfalls of using them is that they need to be evaluated every frame in time which can become an exponential rendering problem when you have many layers with many expressions on each one.
 This particular problem of versioning I think is better solved with a script which only needs to be evaluated once at run-time.”

 See also the Spreadsheets to Lower Thirds in Premiere and After Effects mini-roundup.